Startup Costs: Under $2,000

 Part Time: Can be operated part-time.

-So you wrote a novel.
+So you wrote a book.
 Congrats!
 Now what?
 You have two basic options: traditional publishing or self-publishing.
 While traditional publishing comes with more prestige and an average advance of $10,000, it has some clear disadvantages: 1.
 Getting an agent who gets your book sold is no easy task.
 2. You give up a lot of creative control, from edits to book design to your baby's title.
 3. It's an incredibly slow process.
 It could take years (yes, plural) from the time your book is accepted to the time it actually hits shelves.

 Taking the self-publishing route alleviates many of these pain points, although it does create some new ones.
 But more and more, established writers are turning to self-publishing as a way to get their stuff out there exactly the way they want it.
 Sometimes the results are more than lucrative.
 Ever hear of 50 Shades of Grey?
 Author E.L.
 James started it as a self-published e-book and, as you likely know, it spawned a series that's sold over 125 million copies and movies that grossed more than $1 billion.